etwk/blog/content/lists/books.md

 - [ ] Outraged: Why We Fight About Morality and Politics and How to Find Common Ground (Kurt Gray) #morality #must
 - [ ] Rat City: Overcrowding and Urban Derangement in the Rodent Universes of John B. Calhoun (Jon Adams, Edmund Ramsden)
 - [ ] Everything to Play For: An Insider's Guide to How Videogames are Changing Our World (Marijam Did) #game
+- [ ] The Science of Racism: Everything You Need to Know but Probably Don't—Yet (Keon West)

 ## Spirituality
 - [ ] Not Quite Nirvana: A Skeptic's Journey to Mindfulness #must #memoir